 Artisan craft cocktails are more popular than ever, and Duke’s, which opened last summer in the old John & Zeke’s space on the Healdsburg plaza, is the most popular place to sip for locals and tourists alike.
 The bar is helmed by three Spoonbar! alums (Laura Sanfilippo, Tara Heffernon, and Steve Maduro), and the menu is chock-full of cocktails made with garden ingredients grown by Sanfilippo and Heffernon.
 Perhaps the biggest attraction is cocktails on draught, which have a touch of spritz and seasonal ingredients.
 The only downside to Duke’s: On weekend nights, it can be difficult to get in (seriously).
 Part of the Healdsburg Cocktail Triangle.

 Devotees of Diavola, Geyserville’s famous pizza place, always complained about not having enough to do while they waited for tables.
 They now have an entire playroom in the Geyserville Gun Club, which opened last March.
 The eclectic bar, owned by Diavola chef Dino Buciga, sits just three doors north, and boasts a swanky city-meets-country vibe that draws as many farmers as it does tourists.
 Gun Club specializes in craft cocktails made from boutique spirits and even has Negronis on tap.
 Not surprisingly, “GGC” has great food, too, including lumpia and, of course, cold pizza—all made by Buciga and served through a window between the two kitchens.
 The best part?
 If you go when you’re waiting for a table at Diavola, the hostess will call the bar when your name is up.
+Beginning in spring 2017, Gun Club is open seven days a week.
 Also part of the Healdsburg Cocktail Triangle.

 Winery Jordan 1474 Alexander Valley Road • Healdsburg, CA 95448-9003